ralna/GALAHAD/doc/Julia/rst-dir/arc_functions.rst

 	*
 		- ne

-		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of the Hessian matrix $H$.
+		- is a scalar variable of type INT that holds the number of entries in the lower triangular part of the Hessian matrix $H$.

 	*
 		- eval_f